argonne-lcf/ALCF_Hands_on_HPC_Workshop/01_distributedDeepLearning/Horovod/theta.md

 	However the training accuracy and test accuracy decreases as we increase the number of worker.
 As we can see upto 128 processes, the training accuracy and test accuracy is \~10\%, which means that the training does not converge to a local mimimum at all.
 The reason is that when we the learning rate is scaled as 128*0.01 = 1.28 which might be too large in the beginning.
 One solution is to use several warm up epochs in which the learning rate remains as 0.01.
 	![acc](./results/theta/pytorch_mnist_acc.png)

-5. Try using warmup epochs
+5. The impact of warmup epochs

     We could use a small learning rate (do not scale by the number of workers) in the begining 1 or 2 epochs, and see whether that improve the training results at large scale.